|

 then obtained an Audiokinetron from Dr.

-across the border in Montreal, Canada, Dr. Gérard Binet had already
+across the border in Montreal, Canada, Dr. Gerard Binet of Canada had already

 Growing Public Awareness of Auditory